RichardBrown384/riscos-artworks-js/docs/FileFormat.md

 #### Type 0x05: Sprite

-Sprites appear to be referenced by name into the [Sprite area][sprite-area-format].
+Sprites appear to be referenced by name into the [Sprite Area][sprite-area-format].

 The unknown coordinates seem to agree with the bounding box.
 There appears to be a transformation matrix defined after the coordinates in 16.16 format.